itscarlosrufo/e2e-ts-gql-workshop/README.md

 }
 ```

-_Look 👀 what you're getting on `obj` (don't forget to remove the console.log)_

 👌 Run the server & explore real data (refresh your browser)

 ```
 node ./index.js
 ```

-If everything went well, commit your changes!
+_Look 👀 what you're getting on `obj` (don't forget to remove the console.log)_

+**2/3 ✅**, creating APIs has never been easier, commit your changes and let's move on to the last step!

 ## Step 2️⃣ TS GraphQL Server